wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

   of MediaWiki's `IDatabase::select()` if its provided directly as an array literal, or directly returned as an array literal from a `getQueryInfo()` method.
-* Checking of `HTMLForm` field specifiers only works if they are specified as array literals and may also misidentify things which aren't really HTMLForms

 Customizing
 -----------